Man2Dev/DS-toolbox/README.md

 >   * Two-sided: $|\text{stat}| > \text{CV}$.
 >   * One-sided: stat > CV (right) or stat < −CV (left).

+## 🧠 Tips for Interpretation
+- For parametric tests (e.g., t-tests, Z-tests), compare the test statistic to a critical value (e.g., $t_{\alpha/2, df}$, $Z_{\alpha/2}$) or use the p-value against $\alpha$.
+- For non-parametric tests (e.g., Chi-square, Mann-Whitney U), decision rules use critical values from respective distributions or p-values.
+- **The p-value approach is consistent**: reject $H_0$ if p < $\alpha$; otherwise, fail to reject $H_0$.
+- **Critical Values**: If the test statistic exceeds the critical value (or falls in the rejection region), reject H₀.
+Critical values depend on α, df, and the test distribution.

+## 📋 Hypothesis Tests Table
+Each test includes when to use it, the formula, key variables, example, hypotheses, tail options, and how to decide whether to reject H₀.

 ## Statistical Tests Table ($\alpha = 0.05$)

 | Test Name                 | Type           | When to Use / Not Use                                                  | Formula                                                                                                                             | Variables                    | df Formula                          | Example                                       | Hypotheses                                                            | Tail Options   | Decision Rule                                                                                       |